Zaamurets: Czechoslovak legion

-In spring 1918 the Red Army ordered Polupanov to dispatch Zaamurets to the Trans-Siberian Railway to help counter the Czechoslovak Legion's use of armored trains.
+In spring 1918, the Red Army ordered Polupanov to dispatch Zaamurets to the Trans-Siberian Railway to help counter the Czechoslovak Legion's use of armored trains.
 Soon after the train arrived in Simbirsk, the Red Army was forced to evacuate the city, leaving Zaamurets behind in working order.
-On 22 July 1918, Zaamurets was captured by the Czechoslovak Legion and added to the makeshift armored train Orlik (Orlík), which consisted of several armored trains previously captured by the Legion.
-Since the train was often split apart, Zaamurets was designated Orlik Vehicle Part 1 (Orlik Vuz cis.
-1).
+On 22 July 1918, Zaamurets was captured by the Czechoslovak Legion and added to the makeshift armored train Orlik (Orlík, 'Little Eagle'), which consisted of several armored trains previously captured by the Legion.
+Since the train was often split apart, Zaamurets was designated Orlik Vuz cis.
+1 (Orlik Vehicle Part 1).

 The Legion made extensive use of Zaamurets while occupying the Trans-Siberian Railway in spring and autumn 1918, before using it to patrol the railway for Bolshevik raids in 1919.
-In April 1920 the Orlik served as the rearguard to Legion, as it retreated eastward to Vladivostok, where it was to evacuate.
+As the Legion made its final eastward retreat to Vladivostok, where it was to evacuate, Orlik was put into service as the Legion's rearguard.
+East of Irkutsk, Ataman Grigory Semyonov's troops were obstructing the Legion's movements along the railway, and so in January Orlik led an attack against them before proceeding to Verkhneudinsk.
 While retreating along the Chinese Eastern Railway, the Orlik was captured by the Japanese Imperial Army at Hailar, Inner Mongolia, following a skirmish known as the Hailar incident in which over 20 Japanese soldiers died.
 The commander of the Siberian Expeditionary Army Ōi Shigemoto later gave it back to the Legion in Harbin following diplomatic negotiations.
 The train was finally returned to White Russian forces as the Legion departed Vladivostok, as to avoid it being taken by the Japanese.